dotnet/training-tutorials/content/csharp/getting-started/lesson-04.md

 string greet4 = greetTemplate.Replace("**NAME**", name); // Hello Steve!
 ```

 Of all of the above, the string interpolation approach (``greet1``) is recommended.
-It's clean, readable, and has better performance than the other approaches, generally.
-Using format strings or templates is a good option if you need to store the template separate from the scope of the variables that will be used during runtime value replacement, however.
+It's clean, readable, and generally has better performance than the other approaches, however, using format strings or templates is a good option if you need to store the template separately from the scope of the variables that will be used during runtime value replacement.

 ## Next Steps